getlocalci/local-ci/README.md

 CircleCI® is a registered trademark of Circle Internet Services, Inc.

-Local CI is a paid extension with a 2 day free trial.
+Local CI is a paid extension with a 2 day free preview.

 ## Requirements